masoncusack/BuildYourOwnAPI/README.md

 ![Deployment center upon successful deployment](./images/successfulBuildSetup.jpg)

 Which means your app has deployed successfully on the cloud.
 It does not, however, tell us the most important thing - whether your app has built successfully once deployed.
-This we can check by selecting "build definition" under Successfully setup Continuous Delivery and triggered build" in the deployment center.
+This we can check by selecting "build definition" under "Successfully setup Continuous Delivery and triggered build" in the deployment center.

 This will take us to the VSTS project used to build the docker image, in which you should see: